R-e-c-i-p-e-a/recipeaApp/README.md

 ## Links
 - Link to the Repository [R-e-c-i-p-e-a](https://github.com/R-e-c-i-p-e-a).
 - A link to a working version of the prototype [https://r-e-c-i-p-e-a.github.io/recipeaApp/](https://r-e-c-i-p-e-a.github.io/recipeaApp/)
-- Open the above link on Google Chrome to view the WebApp.
+- Open the above link on Google Chrome to use the application.